NATIONAL NOUGAT DAY

 Three basic kinds of nougats include:

 1. White nougat – made with beaten egg whites and honey.

 2. Brown nougat – made without egg whites and has a firmer, often crunchy texture.

 3. Viennese or German nougat – chocolate and nut praline

-In the United States, the “nougat” used as an ingredient in many modern candy bars is different from the traditional recipes.
-Now it is made of a mixture of sucrose and corn syrup aerated with a whipping agent such as egg white or hydrolyzed soy protein or gelatin.
+In the United States, modern candy bar makers use a different recipe than the traditional nougat.
+Today they make of a mixture of sucrose and corn syrup aerated with a whipping agent such as egg white or hydrolyzed soy protein or gelatin.
 It is the preferred and often used ingredient of large candy companies because it is inexpensive to make and used as a filler.

 Varieties of nougat are found in: